-The University has approved a policy that will enable the Office of Parking and Traffic Management to immobilize or "boot" vehicles of individuals who have failed to comply in paying outstanding campus parking citations.
+The University has approved a policy that will enable the Parking & DU Card Services Office to immobilize or "boot" vehicles of individuals who have failed to comply in paying outstanding campus parking citations.

 • When an employee, student or visitor's vehicle (identified by license plate) has received a minimum of three (3) Duquesne University citations, the parking office will label the vehicle as a "Scofflaw".

 • For the next parking violation, the Department of Public Safety will issue that vehicle a State Citation and send a copy to the parking office, which will then prepare and mail a certified letter to the vehicle's owner.
 After 30 days, if there is no response, the parking office will add the license plate to a list of cars to be booted.

 • Assigned parking attendants will boot vehicles with the assistance of the Department of Public Safety and will place a windshield notice sticker on the driver's side window informing the owner that the car has been immobilized and whom to contact.